 If you want to be free from worry and anxiety, start praising.
 It’s like night and day, wax and fire.
 Every time you take your eyes off yourself and your problems and look at the Majesty of God, His kindness, and generosity, your source of worry will melt away.

 After praising, pray.
 Open your heart to God telling Him about all your burdens.
-The promise is sure, and it’s right there: the peace of God will guard your heart and mind in Christ Jesus.
+His promise is true, and it’s right there: the peace of God will guard your heart and mind in Christ Jesus.
 Yes!
 Totally shielded from worry and anxiety!

 The Three Main Sources of Stress

 If you want to minimize stress, the best thing to do is to go straight to the source.
 Many things can be stressing you out, but we will look at three main areas that affect most people.
 Let’s diving in and find what the Bible says about stress on each one of them.